 Signs

-Light brown deposits form on the sides, center electrodes, or both.
-They are formed from oil and/or fuel additives.
-Excessive amounts of these deposits can shield the spark, causing misfiring and erratic engine performance under acceleration.
+Light brown deposits form on the sides, central electrodes, or both.
+They are formed from additives to oil and/or fuel.
+Excessive amounts of these deposits can shield the spark, causing misfires and engine rough running under acceleration.

 Recommendations

-If excessive deposits build up in a short time or at low mileage, install new valve guide seals to prevent oil from entering the combustion chambers.
-Try also changing the brand of gasoline you are using.
+If excessive deposits build up over a short period of time or at low mileage, install new valve guide seals to prevent oil from entering the combustion chambers.
+Also try changing the brand of gasoline you use.

 Signs

-Rounded edges of the electrodes with a small amount of deposits on the ignition end.
+Rounded electrode edges with a small amount of deposits on the ignition end.
 Normal color.
-Causes engine starting difficulties in wet or cold weather and results in increased fuel consumption.
+Causes difficulty starting the engine in damp or cold weather and leads to increased fuel consumption.

 Recommendations

-Replace the spark plugs with new ones of the same temperature.
+Replace the spark plugs with new ones of the same temperature range.

 Detonation